TV on the Radio

 TV on the Radio (TVOTR) is an American rock band from Brooklyn, New York, formed in 2001.
-The band consists of Tunde Adebimpe (vocals, loops), David Andrew Sitek (guitars, keyboards, loops), Kyp Malone (vocals, guitars, bass, loops), and Jaleel Bunton (drums, bass, vocals, loops, guitars).
+The band consists of Tunde Adebimpe (vocals, loops), Dave Sitek (guitars, keyboards, loops), Kyp Malone (vocals, guitars, bass, loops), and Jaleel Bunton (drums, bass, vocals, loops, guitars).
 Gerard Smith (bass, keyboards, loops) was a member of the band from 2005 until his death in 2011.

 TVOTR has released five studio albums: Desperate Youth, Blood Thirsty Babes (2004), Return to Cookie Mountain (2006), Dear Science (2008), Nine Types of Light (2011), and Seeds (2014), alongside several EPs.

 History

+2001–2005: Formation, Young Liars, and Desperate Youth, Blood Thirsty Babes

-The first release from TV on the Radio (initially just founding members Adebimpe and Sitek) was the self-released OK Calculator (the title being a reference to Radiohead's album OK Computer).
+The first release from TV on the Radio (initially just founding members Adebimpe and Sitek) was the self-released OK Calculator (the title being a reference to Radiohead's album OK Computer.)
 They were later joined by Kyp Malone and released the Young Liars EP in 2003.
 This was followed by the full-length Desperate Youth, Blood Thirsty Babes, which earned the band the 2004 Shortlist Music Prize.
 They released a second EP, New Health Rock, later that year.

+2006–2007: Return to Cookie Mountain

 The band's second album, Return to Cookie Mountain, leaked in early 2006 and garnered pre-release praise from Pitchfork Media before its official release in July.
-The record was released in the US and Canada in September on Interscope.
+The record was released in the US and Canada in September by Interscope.
 Spin magazine named Return to Cookie Mountain its Album of the Year for 2006.
 The record features guest appearances by David Bowie, Omega Moon, Celebration, Dragons of Zynth, Martin Perna and Stuart D. Bogie of Antibalas, Blonde Redhead, and Yeah Yeah Yeahs' Nick Zinner.
 Bowie contributed back-up vocals on the song "Province".
-In promotion of the album, the band performed " Wolf Like Me" on the Late Show with David Letterman, which has garnered over two million views on YouTube.
+In promotion of the album, the band performed "Wolf Like Me" on the Late Show with David Letterman, which has garnered over two million views on YouTube.
 During the US tour, TVOTR performed a few covers with Bauhaus vocalist, Peter Murphy, and Nine Inch Nails frontman, Trent Reznor.